parveen1/project-parveen/markdown.md

 # STRUCTURE OF MY LDIF

-**Here i show how is my structure of ldif file all data hbd beacuse of more function we can use**
+**Here i show how is my structure of ldif file all data hbd because of more function we can use**

 * start with Distinguished Name(suffix) **dc=edt,dc=org**